The Time Is Now

 - Provider-to-Provider (P2P) – Covers services between providers, primarily for a specialty consultation; they usually take place in a clinical setting

-You can also access our clearinghouse of information regarding COVID-19 and telehealth here.
-Please download our Telehealth Modules table here to identify which module(s) best applies to your organization.
+Please download our Telehealth Modules table here to identify which focus area(s) best applies to your organization.

 The team will address best practices in areas such as quality and coordination of care, access, safety, systems integrity and reliability, consumer protection and empowerment, and regulatory compliance in five key areas: